frelon/suse-elemental/docs/linux-only-image.md

 3. Create an archive from the overlay directory:

     ```shell
-    tar cavf overlays.tar.gz -C overlays .
+    tar -cavzf overlays.tar.gz -C overlays .
     ```

-You have successfully prepared an archive containing a system extension image for use during the installation process.
+You have now prepared an archive containing a systemd extension image for use during the installation process.
 This adds the `elemental3-toolkit` binary to the operating system after boot.

 ### Configuring through a configuration script

-The OS installation supports configurations through a script that will be executed in a `chroot` on the unpacked operating system.

-> **NOTE:** The script is executed after any user provided overlays archive are expanded.
+The OS installation supports configurations through a script that will run in a `chroot` on the unpacked operating system after the provided overlays archives are expanded.

-#### Example Config Script
+#### Example configuration script

-In this example we are going to setup a configuration script that will apply the following set of configurations on the built image:
+This configuration script applies the following set of configurations on the built image:

-1. Configure a password for the `root` user.
+1. Configures the password for the `root` user to `linux`.
 2. Setup a `oneshot` type `systemd.service` that will list the contents of the `/var/lib/extensions/` directory.

 *Steps:*